spdbdev/web-interact/README.md

 # Getting Started

+Make sure you have the correct dependencies by running this npm install command below :
+### `npm install --legacy-peer-deps`

+and to see the project running do :
+### `npm start`

-The routes are in app/routes
+The routes are in app/routes \

 First change index.js in routes, then you can put the path and the navigate to for the component you want, and make your own routes file /
 The firebase file is stored in @jumbo/services/auth/firebase/firebase.js \